 Table 2.
-Table with the fraction of matches with normalized residuals >4 for a number sub-samples in pro cents (column r).
-The last two rows show the sub-samples of matches with known jet directions.
-The second and fourth raw use a sub-sample of matches with VLBI semi-major error ellipse less than median among all matches and the matches with known jet directions respectively.
-Column "off-peak" excludes the sources with $\psi \in [-0.5, -0.5]$ and $\psi \in [\pi - 0.5, \pi + 0.5]$ rad.
-Column "on-peak" include the sources with ψ in these ranges and exclude everything else.
+The fraction of matches with normalized residuals > 4 for a number of subsamples in pro cents (column r).
+The last two rows show the subsamples of matches with known jet directions.
+The second and fourth rows use a subsample of matches with VLBI semi-major error ellipse less than the median among all matches and the matches with known jet directions, respectively.
+The 'off-peak' column excludes the sources with $\psi \in [-0.5, -0.5]$ and $\psi \in [\pi - 0.5, \pi + 0.5]$ rad.
+The 'on-peak' column includes the sources with ψ in these ranges and excludes everything else.